-Her Scandalous Wish: When an obligatory marriage offers turns into an unexpected second chance for love, Viscount Kingsley seizes it, but Philomena’s desperation-borne acceptance forces her to trust the man who betrayed her once already.
+When an obligatory marriage offer turns into an unexpected second chance for love, Bradford Kingsley seizes it.
+But Philomena Pomphrett’s reluctant acceptance forces her to trust the man she thinks betrayed her once already.

-Buy this entertaining Regency historical romance set for emotional romantic reads you won’t want to put down.
+An entertaining Regency historical romance boxed set filled with emotional, romantic reads you won’t want to put down.

 See what readers are saying!